• About

 About CSLA

-• organizing conferences, lectures, and workshops;
+• organizing conferences, workshops, and public programs;

-• developing teaching materials and curricula;
+• developing courses, teaching materials, and curricula; and

 Contact